What Is Schwarzbier?

 Photography courtesy of Bitburger International

 Schwarzbier originated in the regions of Saxony and Thuringia in Germany during the Roman Empire.
-At the time, farmers often cultivated grains such as barley, wheat, oats, and rye perfect for beer.
-And while wine was the drink of choice for Romans, because Saxony and Thuringia were located pretty far north and east from Roman influence, people were allowed to brew pretty much whatever they wanted.
+At the time, farmers often cultivated grains such as barley, wheat, oats, and rye, which were perfect for beer.
+While wine was the drink of choice for Romans, because Saxony and Thuringia were located pretty far north and east from Roman influence, people were allowed to brew pretty much whatever they wanted.

 But that’s not to say that brewing schwarzbier didn’t follow strict purity rules.
 In 1516, the Reinheitsgebot stated that beer in the Bavaria region of Germany could only contain four ingredients: water, hops, malt, and yeast.
 Technically, Saxony and Thuringia weren’t in Bavaria, so they developed their own provincial purity laws called Vorläufiges Biergesetz.